-3. Activities to foster and encourage visual reading of simple materials
+3. Activities to foster and encourage visual reading of simple materials e.g. The Crow was thirsty.

 - (a) Use known songs, verses and stories which children can read from memory. - (b) Make flash cards of words taken from the song/ story and make the child build sentence.